mm-jpeg/drwebsites/README.md

-A digital Agency specifically for the  medical healthcare industry with a goal to make the medical sectorr digital first.
+A digital Agency specifically for the  medical healthcare industry with a goal to make the medical sector digital first.